Payment Gateway vs Payment Processor

 A payment gateway and payment processor are two key players in processing online payments.
 As an e-commerce merchant, you’ve likely heard these terms before.
 But, what’s the difference between a payment gateway and a payment processor?

 The main difference is that a payment gateway captures and sends the cardholder's payment information to the payment processor.
-It also communicates declined or approved transactions to you and your customers.
+It also communicates approved or declined transactions to you and your customers.

 Payment processors securely route data between the customer, the issuing bank, the acquiring bank, and the merchant.
 This happens behind the scenes in a few seconds and finishes with the settlement of funds into your bank account (as long as the payment has been approved).

 This article provides a deeper look into the subtle differences between a payment processor and a payment gateway, how they work together, and how to choose the right provider for your e-commerce business.